uyuni-project/tetra/README.md

 Packages are ready to be submitted to an OBS project.
 As OBS integration is not yet implemented, refer to OBS documentation to do that.

+#### Ant packages

+Building Ant packages is not really different from Maven ones, as `gjp ant` will operate exactly like `gjp mvn`.

+Sometimes you will have jar files distributed along with the source archive that will end up in `src/`: you don't want that, just run `gjp purge-jars` to have them moved to the kit.
+The command will generate a symlink back to the original, so builds will not fail.

+Once built, you are advised to grab an "informational" pom.xml (via `gjp get-pom` or Maven Central) in order to generate its spec.

 #### Optional: running networkless dry-run builds

 `gjp` has a subcommand to setup a `nonet` user without Internet access, courtesy of `iptables`.
 You can simply retry the build using that user to see if it works.
 Note that the following commands will alter group permissions to allow both your current user and `nonet` to work on the same files.